-If you've never used coconut oil to top your pancakes, these are a good pancake to try it with.
-The coconut oil is mellow in flavor and just accentuates the sweet buckwheat flavor in the most wonderful way, especially with a drizzle of pure maple syrup.
+If you've never used coconut oil to top your pancakes, these are good pancakes to try it with.
+The coconut oil is mellow in flavor and accentuates the sweet buckwheat flavor in the most wonderful way, especially with a drizzle of pure maple syrup.
+If you are avoiding butter, it makes a great substitute.

 As with any pancakes, there are a zillion ways to dress these up.
 Slice up some fresh bananas and add them to your hotcakes, or add in any combination of berries, bacon (or vegan bacon substitute), shredded coconut, nuts, or dairy-free chocolate chips to change things up.